teiniker/teiniker-lectures-softwaretesting/inspection/static-analysis/pylint/README.md

 and can offer you details about the code's complexity

 ## Setup
-Install Pylint, we can use the `pip` command:
+To install Pylint, we can use the `pip` command:
 ```
 $ pip3 install pylint
 ```